paketo-buildpacks/paketo-website/content/docs/howto/web-servers.md

 docs](https://nginx.org/en/docs/beginners_guide.html#conf_structure) for more
 information about how to set up an `nginx.conf` file.

-## Build and Serve a Front-end Framework App
+## Build and Serve a Frontend Framework App

 The Paketo Web Servers buildpack combines buildpacks for Node.js with buildpacks for Apache HTTP Server and NGINX.
 As a result, it can build JavaScript source code into production-ready static assets, then automatically configure a web server to serve those assets.
-Check the Paketo samples repository for an example [React app][sample/react-servers] with build instructions.
+Check the Paketo samples repository for an example [React app][sample/javascript-frontend] with build instructions.

 1. Define a script under the `"scripts"` property of your `package.json` that builds your production-ready static assets.
 Most frameworks bootstrap this